FaCuZ/laravel-theme/README.md

 Laravel-Theme is a theme management for Laravel 5+, it is the easiest way to organize your skins, layouts and assets.

-This package is based on [teepluss\theme](https://github.com/teepluss/laravel-theme/) and is compatible with laravel 5.4+ but not with twig.
+This package is based on [teepluss\theme](https://github.com/teepluss/laravel-theme/)..

+### Differences with teepluss version
+- Compatible with laravel 5.4+
+- Removed twig compatibility (Reduces the package by 90%)
+- More helper functions

 ### Installation